ga-wdi-pvd/rails_features_CRD/readme.md

 After the initial migration, sometimes we want to make changes to our models.
 We can create additional migrations using `rails generate migration`.
 If we don't pass any other arguments to this set of commands, we get some output explaining the use of the command.

-Let's say that with this next migration, we want to add a column to our Todos table (*add a property to our Todo model*) that reflects whether or the Todo (task) has been completed.
+Let's say that with this next migration, we want to add a column to our Todos table (*add a property to our Todo model*) that reflects whether or not the Todo (*task*) has been completed.
 To accomplish this, let's run the following in the command line:

 ```bash
 rails generate migration add_completed_to_todos completed:boolean